davidjpfeiffer/http-service/README.md

 ### Usage

-If the request is successful, this code would print a list of people.
-If the request was not successful, this code would print an error message.
+If the request is successful, this code below would print a list of people.
+If it was not successful, an error message would be printed to the console.

 ```javascript
 app.httpService.get('api/v2/people')